A Buddhist Community based on friendship and a shared vision of what is most valuable in life.

-The Melbourne Buddhist Centre is a Community of Buddhist Practitioners or Sangha, supporting each others practices and making available the Buddha’s teachings of Ethics, Meditation and Wisdom to people of Melbourne and beyond.
+The Melbourne Buddhist Centre is a community of Buddhist practitioners or Sangha, supporting each others practices and making available the Buddha’s teachings of Ethics, Meditation and Wisdom to people of Melbourne and beyond.
 We meditate, study, go on retreat together and in the context of our shared practice, allowing spiritual friendships to develop.

-The Order Member Community at the Melbourne Buddhist Centre.
+Some of the Order Member Community at the Melbourne Buddhist Centre.

 Lokeshvara, a senior Order Member from the UK, is president of our Centre.
 Lokeshvara visits us, alongside his role as International Order Convenor, and meets up with sangha members and the Management Committee to discuss how we are going.
 He is an excellent retreat leader and Dharma practitioner.